ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 *This is a beta feature.
 API behavior and implementation might change in the future.*

-Patch Flow Region creates patching face zonelets for holes below a specified size that exist between regions defined by live and dead material points.
+:class:`Patch Flow Region <ansys.meshing.prime.Wrapper.patch_flow_regions>` creates patching face zonelets for holes below a specified size that exist between regions defined by live and dead material points.
 You can define multiple dead regions but only one live region can be defined.
 :class:`WrapperPatchFlowRegionsParams <ansys.meshing.prime.WrapperPatchFlowRegionsParams>`